rliffredo/advent-of-code/aoc_20/README.md

 I like having decided to use a generator for representing the function.
 It made the solution much nicer to see, and the second part almost a breeze.
 Also, I have learnt a nice new corner of python 3.8: `math.prod`.

+## Day 4: Passport Processing

+This time, I used pydantic a lot.
+The entire exercise here was about data validation, and this is an area where pydantic really shy.
+Actually, I started with simple dataclasses, but soon the lack of validation there led me to the full pydantic.
+A small problem blocked me for long -- I had to solve the first exercise in a different way, just to debug it: as a legacy from using dataclass, I was still assigning `str(value)` to a non-nullable  string field; and that was enough to skip the validation.
+The field was `None`, but for some reason that was not detected.

+Overall, an easy one -- but I could have done much quicker if I had used pydantic from the beginning, and strictly followed its approach.